Tom Osborne: 2006 governor's race

 In 2006, Osborne ran for Governor of Nebraska, challenging incumbent Dave Heineman and Omaha businessman Dave Nabity in the Republican primary.

 Osborne was initially thought to be the favorite in the race, given his tremendous popularity in the state.
 However, Heineman took 49 percent of the more than 197,000 votes cast to Osborne's 45 percent.

 The Lincoln Journal Star analyzed the race:

 While Osborne captured populous Omaha and Lincoln, Heineman sealed his victory in rural counties and key population centers in western and central Nebraska's critical Republican battleground ... it was the political impact of two gubernatorial vetoes that appeared to lift [Heineman] into a late surge, especially in Osborne's congressional district.

 Heineman's opposition to Class I rural school reorganization and the granting of resident college tuition rates to the children of illegal immigrants cut into Osborne's support.
-Osborne declined to sign referendum petitions seeking voter repeal of the rural school legislation and said he would have signed the resident tuition bill."
+Osborne declined to sign referendum petitions seeking voter repeal of the rural school legislation and said he would have signed the resident tuition bill.

+Honors

+In 1984, the section of U.S. Route 281 (overlapped with U.S. Route 34) between Hastings and Grand Island, a divided highway, was designated the Tom Osborne Expressway.